 Get this in writing as a service level commitment.
 For urgent employment matters, 24-hour response is the baseline.
 For routine questions, 48-72 hours.
 If the PEO is not willing to put response time commitments in the agreement, ask why.

-Section 5: Contract Terms and Exit Provisions
+Section 6: Contract Terms and Exit Provisions

 What is the required notice period to terminate?

-Standard: 60-90 days.
+Standard: 60 to 90 days.
 Longer than 90 is worth pushing back on.

-What data will be provided on exit — and in what format?
+What data will be provided on exit.
+And in what format?

 You need employee records, payroll history, benefits enrollment history, and workers comp claims data when you leave.
 Ask specifically what format this data comes in and whether it is compatible with major payroll systems.
 Some PEOs deliver data in proprietary formats that require significant work to migrate.